 Standard of Review.
-The standard of review for all complaints based on a violation of this policy is preponderance of the evidence.
-This is the same standard of review that is used in other student disciplinary proceedings of the institution for code of conduct violations involving discrimination or harm to another individual.
+The standard of review for all complaints based on a violation of this policy is preponderance of the evidence, which means that based on the totality of the evidence, it is more likely than not that the violation occurred.
+This is the same standard of review that is used in other student disciplinary proceedings of the institution, such as student for code of conduct violations involving discrimination or harm to another individual.